xinwenfu/VChat_CFG/README.md

         POP R32
         RETN
         ```
-        * `POP R32`: Searches for a POP instruction that stores the result in a 32-bit register
+        * `POP R32`: Searches for a POP instruction that stores the result in a 32-bit register.
-        * `RETN`: Return instruction
+        * `RETN`: Return instruction.
-    3. Save the address of the first POP instruction, we can see in this case the addresses are located in `Essfun` which does not have ASLR enabled.
-This will replace the
+    3. Save the address of the first POP instruction, we can see in this case the addresses are located in `Essfun` which does not have ASLR enabled. <!-- This will replace the function return address. -->

         <img src="Images/VE17.png">